asuprem/edna/tutorials/Part 5 - An EDNA Job on Kubernetes/readme.md

 - Deserialization: recover an object from bytes

 Twitter provides a stream of newline-separated strings.
 So our `ingest_serializer` does not need to do anything, because we already get a string directly from Twitter.

-We do need an emit serializer, though, since we want our emitter to send the information to Kafka, which expects bytes. ~~Since our internal representation is a String, we will use a StringSerializer.~~<span style="color:maroon">This has been updated to EmptyStringSerializer, since Twitter now provides bytes as its message payload, so we don't need to do anything to encode the message.</span>

 If you look inside `edna.emit.BaseEmit` class, you will see that the `__call__` method is: